 You can participate in Day of Dignity by volunteering to distribute packets to your homeless neighbors; spreading the word about the event—and the movement—to your friends and family; and showing your support by becoming a part of the Islamic Relief USA page on Facebook and by tweeting #dayofdignity13 on Twitter.

-Islamic Relief USA accepted proposals for Day of Dignity event sites through April 30.
+Islamic Relief USA accepted proposals for Day of Dignity event sites through April 30—Applications for 2013 are now closed.
 Day of Dignity site coordinators help us provide vital services to low-income and homeless neighbors.
-Check out the resources below to learn about eligibility requirements and how to apply.
+Check out the resources below to learn about eligibility requirements and how to apply for next year.

 - Day of Dignity Request for Proposal form